Ponderosa/dancing_duck/README.md

 ### Serial Port
 printf() is currently outputting to UART0 (GP0, GP1) at 3.3V.
 The UART is set to 115200-8-N-1.
 A lot of useful information is being streamed to this port.
 It is highly recommended to utilize this debug feature before venturing into GDB.

+Todo: Add build configuration file that can switch to USB CDC printf().
+Or just move to USB CDC printf().
+More details on CMakeLists modifications here: https://deepbluembedded.com/raspberry-pi-pico-serial-usb-c-sdk-serial-print-monitor/

 ### GDB
 Since the rp2040 is dual core, care must be taken in properly attaching to the device.